CANFLUX/pipeline-documentation/1_Motivation_Importance_of_Data_Standardization_Reproducibility.md

 [XXX Rosie see notes for adding content here]

 **Note:**
+[XXX remove this maybe]
-Throughout this documentation, you will see figures with directory tree diagrams to help you ensure your folders are set up correctly.
-Note that <mark style="background-color: lightgreen">directory paths are highlighted in green</mark>, and <mark style="background-color: lightblue">files are highlighted in blue</mark>.
+Throughout this documentation, you will see figures with directory tree diagrams and Matlab code.
+Note that <mark style="background-color: lightgreen">directory paths are highlighted in green</mark>, <mark style="background-color: yellow">necessary edits are highlighted in yellow</mark>, and <mark style="background-color: #FFE5B4">edits that you may need to make are highlighted in peach</mark>.
 [XXX add html to match exact colour used in images]
-[XXX this note may fit better elsewhere, also not necessarily true yet! - will work on this formatting once things are more complete]